 Festival of Lights

-From 5 pm – 9 pm, every Thursday, Friday and Saturday in December, tour through several acres filled with hundreds of thousands of animated lights, beautiful lighted scenes and displays at the James E. Ward Agricultural Center in Lebanon, 35 minutes east of Nashville.
+Every Thursday, Friday and Saturday in December, tour through several acres filled with hundreds of thousands of animated lights, beautiful lighted scenes and displays at the James E. Ward Agricultural Center in Lebanon, 35 minutes east of Nashville.
 Kids love the Grinch in Fiddler Cove Jail, the Nativity scene, and a post office box to drop off their Santa letters.
 The drive through Fiddlers Grove, where over 40 village houses are lit up for Christmas, is a special step back in time to Christmas past.

 General Jackson Holiday Dinner Cruise